yazz/VisualJS/README.md

-### Why doesn't Visual Javascript let me edit mutliple files as a tree like a traditional IDE?
-Visual Javascript breaks down all problems into single function components.
-However, a component can call other components as well if needed

 ### Is Visual Javascript Production ready?
 Yes, Visual Javascript is production ready and has been used in many enterprise environments

+### Why doesn't Visual Javascript let me edit mutliple files as a tree like a traditional IDE?
+Visual Javascript breaks down all problems into single files, each of which contains a single Javascript function, which acts as a component.
+A component can call other components as well if needed to form larger programs